To Abolish Nukes, We Must Abolish War

 “Realists” see war as an inevitable feature of the human condition.
 “Realists” say that, instead of scaling back our armed forces, we should make them fearsome enough to deter attacks by other nations and to prevail when war breaks out.

 “Realists” insist we can’t abolish nuclear or non-nuclear weapons; we’re stuck with both.
-We must keep living in a world just a mechanical or cognitive glitch away from annihilation.
+We must keep living in a world just a mechanical or cognitive glitch away from mass slaughter—”no more than 10 or 20 million killed, tops,” as General Buck Turgidson puts it in Dr. Strangelove—if not total annihilation.

 World Beyond War debunks the “myth” that war is inevitable and a “necessary evil.”
 The organization details how war impoverishes us, erodes civil rights, promotes bigotry and harms the environment.
 It spells out what we could do with the $2 trillion-plus a year spent on “war and preparations for war”; and it proposes how we can make the transition to a world without war, in which disputes are resolved nonviolently.

-In his excellent book More Everything Forever, Adam Becker reports on “Silicon Valley's Crusade to Control the Fate of Humanity.”
-Instead of fantasizing about becoming immortal and colonizing Mars, why don’t Elon Musk, Jeff Bezos, Sam Altman, Peter Thiel and other tech zillionaires seek world peace?
+In More Everything Forever, Adam Becker reports on “Silicon Valley's Crusade to Control the Fate of Humanity.”
+Becker reveals that tech zillionaires fantasize about becoming immortal, merging with superintelligent machines, colonizing the cosmos and so on.
+The book made me wonder: What would happen if folks like Elon Musk, Jeff Bezos, Sam Altman and Peter Thiel set aside their sci-fi pipe dreams and devoted themselves to the cause of world peace?

 Our first step toward a world without war, and without nuclear weapons, is believing it’s possible.